omerimzali/datapadAssessment/README.md

 You can get documents with `deno doc` or `deno doc --json`

 ## notes
-I used customer_id instead of customer name, because the data doesn't provide customer names.
+-I used customer_id instead of customer name, because the data doesn't provide customer names.
-I created a local file to run tests local.
+-I created a local file to run tests local.
-I add my own GoogleSpreadSheet API.K€Y by own purpose.
+-I add my own GoogleSpreadSheet API.K€Y by own purpose.
 I know credentials are dangerous to be shared in a public format.
 I did it for you to have more easy installation steps.

 # Endpoints